morinted/schedule-generator/README.md

 4. Start typing a course code in the search text box.

 5. Select a course from the search results.
-You can click "Add Selected Course", double-click the course, or if there is only one search result, hit enter.
+You can click "Add Selected Course", double-click the course, or, if there is only one search result, hit enter.

-6. If you'd like to select from a list of electives, check the "Optional?" option.
-For example, you can add 10 electives, then say that you can choose 2 of them, and your schedule will reflect this.
-The number of electives you'd like to choose is at the bottom of the pane, changed with the "-" and "+" buttons.
+6. If you'd like to select a number of courses from a list of electives, check the "Optional?" option and add your electives.
+For example, you can add 10 electives, then say that you want to choose 2 of them, and your schedule will reflect this.
+The number of electives you'd like to choose is at the bottom of the left pane, changed with the "-" and "+" buttons.

-	Mandatory courses or electives you definitely want should not be using the optional option.
-It is more for when you are looking at which elective is most convenient for your schedule.
+	Mandatory courses or electives you definitely want should *not* be using the optional option.
+The function is for when you are looking at which electives are the most convenient for your schedule.

 7. After selecting your courses, you may choose to omit certain sections or activities (like DGDs) based on their location, professor, or if they're full.
 To do this, double-click your course or click the course and select "Edit".
 You can use the check-boxes in the pop-up window to change your selection.